passlab/InteractiveOpenMPProgramming/_sources/cover.md

 **Copyright:** © 2024 Xinyao Yi et al. All rights reserved.

 **License:** CC BY-NC-ND 4.0
-This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License[https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en].

+**Non-Commercial Use Declaration:** This publication is strictly for educational and scholarly use and is not intended for sale or any form of commercial profit.
+Any reproduction, adaptation, distribution, or public display of the contents of this book must adhere to the terms set forth by the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This restriction includes all media, digital or otherwise, and is enforceable under applicable copyright laws.

 ---
 ## Acknowledgements